siatheindochinese/LUT_to_K/README.md

 Most popular computer vision libraries (e.g. OpenCV) require a 3x3 intrinsic matrix for their functions.
 Rewriting these functions to accomodate the high-level 2D-3D mapping functions from the aforementioned devices is an extremely tedious task.

-We intend to recover these intrinsic parameters by sampling pixel-ray correspondences obtained from these high-level functions and using them to solve for the 4 intrinsic parameters $f_x$, $f_y$, $c_x$ and $c_y$.
+We intend to recover these intrinsic parameters by sampling pixel-ray correspondences obtained from these high-level functions and use them to solve for the 4 intrinsic parameters $f_x$, $f_y$, $c_x$ and $c_y$.

 Ultimately, this problem can be formulated as two systems of linear equations $Ax = b$ as follows: